Synopsis of Tax Law Updates and Changes to the CPA Exam

 Gross Income—Exclusion

 The CARES Act added a new provision where forgiveness of debt can be excluded from income if the debt forgiveness is in relation to loans provided to businesses by the Small Business Administration (SBA) between February 15, 2020 and June 30, 2020 for coronavirus relief purposes.
 The borrower must also verify they meet certain conditions.
-Wiley CPA goes over these qualifying conditions in their free lesson on the recent changes in tax law.
+UWorld CPA goes over these qualifying conditions in their free lesson on the recent changes in tax law.

 Taxation of Employee Benefits